 Also, master data keeps its data quality level throughout a system no matter which person or department in your organization updates or works with customer data.

 Improved Data Integration

 If MDM had a superpower, it would be data integration.
 This MDM strength means that customer data can flow easily between the cloud or on-site, or between different database systems.

 As companies increase the number of data platforms and turn to new technologies, good MDM makes data migration easier.
-Even if you do not integrate customer data, now, you probably will.

-8. High Quality Data Governance
+High-Quality Data Governance

 The power of customer data comes with its trust and availability.
 Companies do Data Governance to achieve both by securing information, protecting privacy, and granting access so workers can do their jobs.